 Kevin Spacey faces civil trial on sexual assault claims

-New York: Kevin Spacey was in court on Thursday to defend himself in a lawsuit filed by Anthony Rapp, the actor who in 2017 made the first in a string of sexual misconduct allegations that left the 'House of Cards' star's theatre and filmmaking career in tatters.
+New York: On October 6, Kevin Spacey was in court to defend himself in a lawsuit filed by Anthony Rapp, the actor who, in 2017, made the first in a string of sexual misconduct allegations that left the 'House of Cards' star's theatre and filmmaking career in tatters.

 Neither actor spoke to reporters as they arrived at a federal courthouse in New York City for the start of the trial, which is expected to last less than two weeks.